Skip to content

 Additional Mattress Size Variations in the Standard Bed Size Chart

-• Crib Mattress: Typically 28 x 52 inches (71 x 132 cm), designed for infants and toddlers.
+• Crib Mattress: The standard dimensions for infant and toddler mattresses amount to 28 x 52 inches (71 x 132 cm).

 How the Standard Bed Size Chart Can Help